emmanuelasuquo/hello-world/README.md

 # hello-world
-hello world is the first repository i am doing for my project sake
+This is my first repository as an ALX student